xiaomi-sm8450-mondrian/android_kernel_xiaomi_common/docs/README.md

 KernelSU Next officially supports most Android kernels starting from 4.4 upto 6.6.
  - GKI 2.0 (5.10+) kernels can run pre-built images and LKM/KMI.
  - GKI 1.0 (4.19 - 5.4) kernels need to rebuilt with KernelSU driver.
  - EOL (<4.14) kernels also need to be rebuilt with KernelSU driver.
-(3.18+ is experimental and needs some function backports)
+(3.18+ is experimental and may need some function backports)

 Currently, only `arm64-v8a` is supported.